-On May 15, 2017, we completed an asset purchase of the Phase 3 candidate, BIIB093, from Remedy.
-Upon closing of the transaction, we made a \$120.0 million upfront payment to Remedy, which was recorded as acquired in-process research and development in our condensed consolidated statements of income during the second quarter of 2017 as BIIB093 has not yet reached technological feasibility.
+On May 15, 2017, we completed an asset purchase of the Phase 3 candidate, CIRARA (now known as BIIB093), from Remedy Pharmaceuticals Inc. (Remedy).
+Upon closing of the transaction, we made a \$120.0 million upfront payment to Remedy, which was recorded as acquired in-process research and development in our condensed consolidated statements of income during the second quarter of 2017 as BIIB093 had not yet reached technological feasibility.
 For additional information related to this transaction, please read Note 2, Acquisitions, to our condensed consolidated financial statements included in this report.